richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 #### Textural and segmentataion

 Naturally, spatial relationships exist between the grass types, and this can be leveraged to improve discrimination between species.
 In image analysis, the spatial relationship between pixels can be described through a textural analysis of the brightness values recorded by the electromagnetic detector.
 In this project, the grey level co-occurrence metrics (GLCM) by [Haralick et al., 1973](https://doi.org/10.1109/TSMC.1973.4309314) were explored as the method is widely used in similar studies, including [Mohammadpour et al., 2022](https://doi.org/10.3390/rs14184585), [Zhang et al., 2024](https://doi.org/10.1080/15481603.2024.2385170), and [Bazzo et al., 2024](https://doi.org/10.1016/j.ecoinf.2024.102813).
 The GLCM, a second order statistical analysis of an image, is employed by identifying a pixel in a pre-determined moving window of pixels and comparing the relationships between the focal pixel and neighbouring pixels in a specific direction and distance.
 Through descriptive statistical methods, many textural metrics can be computed.
 In the GEE, eighteen GLCM metrics, sourced from the works of [Haralick et al., 1973](https://doi.org/10.1109/TSMC.1973.4309314) and [Conners et al., 1984](https://sdoi.org/10.1016/0734-189X(84)90197-X), can be calculated.
-However, the relevance of the metrics is study-specific, and for this reason, only five of the metrics were explored in this study.
+However, the relevance of the metrics is study-specific, and for this reason, only five of the metrics were explored in this study (Table 3).
 These were the sum average (AVG), variance (VAR), contrast (CON), inverse difference moment (IDM) and entropy (ENT).
 The formulae for the metrics are from [Hall-Beyer, 2017)](https://doi.org/10.1080/01431161.2016.1278314).

-*Table.
-3. Grey level co-occurrence metrics derived from the Sentinel-2, including contrast (CON), inverse difference moment (IDM), entropy (ENT), average (AVG) and variance (VAR) of grey levels.
+*Table 3.
+Grey level co-occurrence metrics derived from the Sentinel-2, including contrast (CON), inverse difference moment (IDM), entropy (ENT), average (AVG) and variance (VAR) of grey levels.
 N is the sample size, while Pi,j represents the probability of values i (labels of the columns) and j (labels of the rows) occurring in adjacent pixels in the original image within the pre-determined neighbourhood window.*
 |Metric|Formula|Description|
 |:----|:----|:---|
 |CON|$$\sum_{i,j=0}^{N-1}  P_{i,j} \left( {i-j} \right)^2 $$|local contrast|